groundcat/disposable-email-domain-list/README.md

 ## Contribution

-This repository does not accept contribution of new domains because it simply retrieves and cleans data from the sources listed above.
-However, you can, for example, add new disposable domains to ivolo's [disposable-email-domains](https://github.com/ivolo/disposable-email-domains) repository.
-Read its [contributing section](https://github.com/ivolo/disposable-email-domains#contributing) for details.
+While this repository doesn't accept direct contributions of new domains (as it gathers and cleanses data from the listed sources), you can contribute to the community's efforts by adding new disposable domains to ivolo's [disposable-email-domains](https://github.com/ivolo/disposable-email-domains) repository.
+Please refer to its [contributing section](https://github.com/ivolo/disposable-email-domains#contributing) for more details.

 ## License